stuartrobinson3007/joeyjob/docs/04-multi-tenancy-implementation.md

 /**
  * Sets the active organization ID in both sessionStorage (per-tab) and localStorage (cross-tab fallback)
- * Also dispatches a custom event to notify components in the same tab */ export function setActiveOrganizationId(organizationId: string): void {
+ * Also dispatches a custom event to notify components in the same tab
+ *
+ * NOTE: This implementation supports per-tab organization independence:
+ * - sessionStorage: Tab-specific active organization (allows different orgs per tab)
+ * - localStorage: Fallback for new tabs (inheritance from most recent selection)
+ * - NO cross-tab syncing: Each tab can have different organization independently */ export function setActiveOrganizationId(organizationId: string): void {
   if (typeof window === 'undefined') return